emrecan-s/website-visual-testing/README.md

 * Run "yarn run test" to execute all the tests

 ## Changelog
+* v2      - 2 Jan 2021  -  Redundant tests are removed, tests are modified for SEO purposes.
 * v0.1.3  -   17 oct 2019 - Use https in the Readme markdown instead of http
 * v0.1.2  -   17 oct 2019 - Fix the Readme markdown for the YouTube video
 * v0.1.1  -   17 oct 2019 - Add basic documentation to the Readme file